 The truth of the matter is that what schools mostly do is recycle their questions (i.e. repeat questions often).

 They are often very lazy to set new questions for the exam therefore they repeat the previous year’s questions which is of more advantage to candidates to come across similar questions.
 Make sure you get the past questions for your school and study the past questions over and over again.
-You can get past questions for any school online by simply going to Google and type the school’s name with past questions, for example, type UNILORIN Past Questions on Google.
+You can get past questions for any school online by simply going to Google and typing the school’s name with past questions, for example, type UNILORIN Past Questions on Google.

 3. Set clear goals:

-You need to understand the importance of setting your goals and targets right, that is, the scale of preference; ranking of needs in other of relative importance, putting the right goal to be achieved first.
+You need to understand the importance of setting your goals and targets right, that is, the scale of preference; ranking of needs in others of relative importance, and putting the right goal to be achieved first.
 Truly, you need to set a limit in terms of what you need to score in the post-UTME exam.